I Finally Tried Guinness: What Surprised Me (And Where to Get a Perfect Pour in MSP)

 The Guinness

 Guinness is an Irish staple.
-As the best-selling beer in Ireland, most have tried one.
-With over 10 million glasses sold a day and 1.8 billion pints sold a year, they have to be doing something right.
+As the best-selling stout in Ireland, most have tried one.
+With an estimated 10 million glasses served daily worldwide and well over a billion pints poured each year, they must be doing something right.

 I had to find out what I was missing.
-But for a truly Irish experience, I knew I would have to head to an authentic Irish Pub in the states.
+For a truly Irish-style experience, I knew I had to head to a proper Irish pub in the States.

 Where To Get It

-Located in the heart of Excelsior, they are the place where all the locals are hanging out.
+Located in the heart of Excelsior, it was a spot where locals hung out.
 It seemed like the perfect place to try my first Guinness.

 The Perfect Pour

-We ordered a couple of drinks and appetizers we sat and waited anxiously for our first sip of Guinness.
-My husband kept teasing me about it because I never drink beer.
+We ordered a couple of drinks and appetizers and waited for our first sip of Guinness.
+My husband teased me because I never drink beer.

-Once it arrived, I was taken aback by just how pretty it looked.
-This is not something you drink from a Solo cup.
-The foam at the top is bubbles from nitrogen and carbon dioxide gas that is expelled as the beer is poured.
+When it arrived, it looked beautiful.
+This is not a Solo cup drink.
+The foam on top comes from nitrogen and carbon dioxide released as it’s poured.

 The Taste

 My first drink was surprisingly good.
-It didn’t have the aftertaste and smell I associated with beer in the past.
-It had a rich creaminess too.
+It didn’t have the aftertaste and smell I associated with beer before.
+It had a rich creaminess.
 It was filling.
-When you have your first drink, embrace the foam mustache you get.
+When you take your first drink, embrace the foam mustache.

 The next time I’m in a pub, I will order another.
-I’m not sure why it took this long for me to get over my fear.
+I’m not sure why it took me so long.
 I let my sense of smell keep me away from this delight.

-I will not let that stop me in the future.
-So what about you?
-Do you have any weird fears that hold you back from trying something new?
+I won’t let that stop me in the future.
+What about you?
+Do you have any odd fears that keep you from trying something new?

 Pin for Later